alapparikh/graphNetworks/README.md

 graphNetworks
 =============
 Using JDBC to analyze the Gnutella database (found in the Stanford SNAP dataset collection, comprising about 11,000 nodes), and represented in a MySQL database.
-The code can be optimized further, but this is a beginning.
 Code can perform the following functions:
 1. Get neighbours of a given node
 2. Get reachability of a node
 3. Discover 3 and 4 cliques within the dataset